badgerblockchain/Talks/Truffle/Introduction/README.md

 /usr/bin/node
 /usr/bin/npm
 ```
-After you've installed node and npm, all you need to run is
+After you've installed node and npm, all you need to run is:
 ```
 sudo npm install -g truffle
 sudo npm install -g ethereumjs-testrpc
 ```
-To verify that truffle and testrpc are installed correctly, run
+To verify that truffle and testrpc are installed correctly, run:
 ```
 which truffle
 which testrpc
 ```
-The output should look like this if you installed with sudo
+The output should look like this if you installed with sudo:
 ```
 /usr/bin/truffle
 /usr/bin/testrpc
 ```
-the testrpc package is a node package that will run a small local blockchain on your machine at localhost:8545.
+The testrpc package is a node package that will run a small local blockchain on your machine at localhost:8545.
 This is really helpful for testing and development (instant validation).
 That's it!
 Truffle and testrpc is now installed.
 ## Let's make the Eth Calculator!
 ### Initialize a Truffle Project
-The first thing you need to do is make a directory, we'll call it `EthCalculator` and `cd` into it.
+The first thing you need to do is make a directory for your truffle project, we'll call it `EthCalculator` and `cd` into it.
 ```
 mkdir EthCalculator
 cd $_